rwxrob/zet/20211006152449/README.md

 file which allows OCMS registries and discovery tools to automate updates regularly.

-The file is named after the base portion of its URI followed by an optional version and language identifier and mandatory `.yaml` suffix (ex: `unix-fr.yaml`, `unix-v1.1.34-fr.yaml`).
+The file is named after the base portion of its URL followed by an optional version and language identifier and mandatory `.yaml` suffix (ex: `unix-fr.yaml`, `unix-v1.1.34-fr.yaml`).
 English is the primary language for all OCMS credentials and is therefore assumed if no